anderseknert/anderseknert/README.md

 # 👋 Hi there!

 I'm Anders, and these are my personal Github projects.
-I tend to work mainly in projects surrounding security, identity, authentication and authorization, but I'm interested in most things software.
-Occasionally I [blog](https://www.eknert.com/blog) about it.
+I tend to work mainly on projects surrounding security, identity, authentication and authorization, but I'm interested in most things software.

-Developer advocate at [Styra](https://www.styra.com), the creators of [Open Policy Agent](https://www.openpolicyagent.org/) (OPA).
-Involved in most things in the community—if you're working on anything cool in that space or want me to come talk about it somewhere, let's chat!
+Involved in most things [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) and its community.
+If you're working on anything cool in that space or want me to come talk about it somewhere, let's talk!

 - ✉️ anders \[at\] eknert.com
 - ☎️ For a chat, find me by my name @ the [OPA](https://openpolicyagent.slack.com) or [Kubernetes](https://kubernetes.slack.com) Slack